Want more recommendations for your family?

 Charlie smokes cigars and drinks gin, finally to the point of drunkenness, where he sings off-key and is surly and rude to Rose.
 Charlie talks of how he used to sleep off hangovers on typical Sunday afternoons.
 Rose disapproves of alcohol, sending his stash into the river while Charlie is in hangover agony.
 Charlie tosses his cigar to the ground upon arriving in the African village, and the African villagers rush over and scuffle over who gets the cigar butt.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

 Humphrey Bogart won a well-deserved Oscar for this performance.
 Katharine Hepburn, who was also nominated, said that her performance was based on director John Huston's suggestion that she play Rose as Eleanor Roosevelt.
-Compare this performance to her appearance in Pat and Mike a year later, in which she played a world-class athlete.
-The movie is based on a novel of the same name by C.S.
+(Compare this performance to her appearance in Pat and Mike a year later, in which she played a world-class athlete.)
+This movie is based on a novel of the same name by C.S.
 Forester, but the romance was added by screenwriters James Agee and John Huston.

 Did we miss something on diversity?

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.